plone/training/dexterity_2.rst

                     })
             return results

-The template does not need to be changed and the result in the browser did not change as well.
+The template does not need to be changed and the result in the browser did not change, either.

 .. _dexterity2-collection-criteria-label:

 Add collection criteria
 -----------------------

-To be able to search content in collections using these new indexes we would have to register them as criteria for the querystring-widget that collections use.
+To be able to search content in collections using these new indexes we would have to register them as criteria for the querystring widget that collections use.
 As with all features make sure you only do this if you really need it!

 Add a new file ``profiles/default/registry.xml``